kostantism/cache/README.md

 # Cache

-This code is the first and the second part of the assignment for the Data Structures course at Harokopio University of Athens, Dept. of Informatics and Telematics.
-It implements an LRU-MRU Cache using a HashMap and a Double Linked List.
+This code is all the parts of the assignment for the Data Structures course at Harokopio University of Athens, Dept. of Informatics and Telematics.
+It implements an LRU-MRU-LFU Cache using a HashMap, a Double Linked List and a TreeMap for the LFU.

 ### Names:
 it2023043 - Konstantinos Mavraganis<br>